 State

-A Source also implements Beam, so you can read, subscribe to, and derive from the same value.
+A Source is also a Beam, so every source can be read, subscribed to, bound into UI, and routed like a read-only value.

 - keep one source of truth

-Subscribers are triggered when the new value is not equal to the current one.
+Subscribers (incl. binds, effects) are triggered when the new value is not equal to the previous value for that source or beam.

 count := doors.NewSource(0)